Best Mattresses for Heavy People

 When comparing mattresses, always consider the manufacturer’s sleep trial period and warranty terms.
 A sleep trial period should be at least 30 nights.
-Many manufacturers, however, offer 100+ nights, giving you the opportunity to make sure the new mattress is right for you.
+Many manufacturers, however, offer 100 or more nights, giving you the opportunity to make sure the new mattress is right for you.

 A warranty should protect you against premature and/or excessive sinking and indentations, along with other defects.
 Any mattress will eventually sag, indent, or otherwise deteriorate over time.
-But if this happens early or to an excessive extent, it might be covered under warranty.
+But if this happens early or excessively, it might be covered under warranty.

 If you’re planning to buy a mattress online, be aware of the site’s shipping policies.
 Many manufacturers now offer free shipping.
 Those that don’t always offer this service will often run promotions to include it.
-It can be a significant savings and is worth considering.
+It can save you significant money and is worth considering.
 If you’re buying in-store, the same applies to delivery fees.

 Pillows and Alignment